A moving lemma for algebraic cycles with modulus and contravariance: Introduction

-In the last few years there has been a movement of introducing Chow groups with modulus: Kerz and Saito \cite{KS} studied the Chow group of zero-cycles with modulus for arbitrary algebraic schemes equipped with an effective divisor and showed its remarkable connection to the wildly ramified class field theory of varieties over finite fields.
-Russell \cite{Russel} defined a slightly different version earlier and studied its relation to his Albanese variety with modulus.
+In the last couple of years, a more general theory of Chow groups with modulus had been anticipated: The Chow group of zero-cycles with modulus appeared in the work of Kerz and Saito \cite{KerzSaito2016} in relation to the class field theory with wild ramification of varieties over finite fields.
+Russell \cite{Russell2013} defined a slightly different version earlier and studied its relation to his Albanese variety with modulus.

-Binda and Saito \cite{BS} then defined the higher Chow group with modulus $\mathrm{CH}^r({X}|D,n)$ for an arbitrary pair of an algebraic scheme ${X}$ and an effective Cartier divisor $D$ on it.
-It is defined as the homology groups of the cycle complex with modulus $z^r({X}|D,\bullet )$.
+Binda and Saito \cite{BS2017} then defined the higher Chow group with modulus $\CH ^i(X|D,n)$ for an arbitrary pair of an algebraic scheme $X$ and an effective Cartier divisor $D$.
+It is defined as the homology groups of the cycle complex with modulus $z^i(X|D,\bullet )$.
 It contains all the groups above (in suitable versions) as particular cases.
-It is expected as a cycle-theoretic cohomology theory corresponding to the relative $K$-theory $K_n({X},D)$.
+It is expected as a cycle-theoretic cohomology theory corresponding to the relative $K$-theory $K_n(X,D)$.

+The complex $z^i(X|D,\bullet )$ is believed to produce a sensible cohomology theory at least if $X$ is smooth.
+For example, Binda-Saito \cite[\S 4]{BS2017} have shown a zig-zag of quasi-isomorphisms $z^1(X|D,\bullet )\simeq \ker (\mcal{O}^*(X)\to \mcal{O}^*(D))[1]$ when $X$ is local and factorial.
+Comparison maps between the Zariski or Nisnevich hypercohomology of $z^i(X|D,\bullet )$ and $K$-groups and de Rham(-Witt) cohomologies are known; latest results include \cite{BS2017} \cite{RullingSaito} \cite{KrishnaParkCrys} and \cite{Iwasa2017}.